arkanoid87/enketo-express/config/README.md

 ##### External token authentication

 This allows a deeper integration for a custom server.
 It configures a (required) `url` on your form/data server where Enketo should redirect a user to when the server returns a 401 response.
-It also configures a (required) `query parameer` name that is used to share the token.
-The token value will be passed via `Authorization: Bearer` Header to any requests to the server.
+It also configures a (required) `query parameter` name that is used to share the token.
+The token value will be passed _unchanged_ via `Authorization: Bearer` Header to any requests to the server.

 **At the moment this only works for online-only forms.**